SpectraStudios/CityChamp/README.md

 #### For players 🎮: (outdoor AR or indoor VR, headset)

 1. Go to any location in your city (AR) or on the world map (VR) where a game level has been created.
-2. Choose the level that you want and pay a small amount in CityChamp tokens to play.
+2. Choose the level that you want to play and start.
 3. Beat the level by collecting all the reforms that spawn in the play area, while blasting enemies and defending the *city core* from damage.
 Pick up stat boosts to help you in your battle.
 4. Earn achievements and collectables for winning!